 He has co-founded and is vice-president of n2grate Government Technology Solutions, LLC ("n2grate"). n2grate focuses on hardware, software, training, data center and cloud services, and professional development for public sector and large business clients.He has co-founded and is vice-president of n2grate Government Technology Solutions, LLC ("n2grate"). n2grate focuses on hardware, software, training, data center and cloud services, and professional development for public sector and large business clients.

 His wife of 42 years, Kathleen Wells Farley, died suddenly in July 2011; they have four children and thirteen grandchildren.
 An avid golfer, skier, and instructor of disabled skiers, Judge Farley completed the 2005 New York City Marathon, the 2013 Palm Beaches Marathon, and the 2006, 2007, 2008, 2011, 2012, and 2013 Marine Corps Marathons on a hand cycle with wounded warriors from Iraq and Afghanistan.
-He resides in Bowie, Maryland.
+On December 26, 2021, he married Catherine Cassot (nee Betzag), a Massapequa High School classmate.
+They reside in Bowie, Maryland.

 Judge Donald L. Ivers was nominated by President George H. W. Bush and appointed to the United States Court of Appeals for Veterans Claims on August 6, 1990.